 It is possible to send an INVITE request which does not contain an SDP offer.
-Such INVITE request is often referred to as an 'empty INVITE', or an 'offerless INVITE'.
+Such INVITE request is often referred to as an 'empty INVITE', or an 'offer-less INVITE'.
 The receiving endpoint will include the SDP offer in a response associated with the response.
-When the endpoint generates such SDP offer, it MUST assign an SDP 'dtls-connection' attribute, with a 'new' value, to each 'm-' line that describes DTLS protected media.
-If ICE is used, the endpoint MUST allocate a new set of ICE candidates, in order to ensure that two DTLS association would not be running over the same transport.
+When the endpoint generates such SDP offer, if a previously established DTLS association exists, the offerer SHOULD insert an SDP 'dtls-id' attribute, and one or more SDP 'fingerprint' attributes, with previously assigned attribute values.
+If a previously established DTLS association did not exists offer SHOULD be generated based on the same rules as new offer Section 5.2.
+Regardless of the previous existence of DTLS association, the SDP 'setup' attribute MUST be included according to rules defiend in [RFC4145] and if ICE is used, ICE restart MUST be initiated.